 Reason 3: We can send employees their photos directly, rather than using the organizer as a middle-person.
 That means you don’t get annoying emails with editing requests and questions.
 We’ll take care of all of it for you!

-Step 4: If Necessary, Discuss the Office Headshot Shoot With Your Property Manager
+Step 4: If Necessary, Discuss the Office Headshot Shoot With Your Property Manager (Critical)

 If your shoot is located in a public office space (lobby, patio or garden), you’re going to need to get a sign-off from building management.
 If you’re shooting in a co-working space, you’ll need to sign a form from the office space manager.